tuftsceeo/IoT/GrovePi/README.md

 Projects
 -------------
 **Raspberry Pi Projects for the Grove Pi Sensors:**

 There are many good examples using all of the sensors, including: LED blink, LED Fade, Tilt Buzzer, Home Weather Display, Sensor Twitter Feed, Who’s at the Door, Open Wifi Finder, and more obscure projects.
 - Find them all here: http://www.dexterindustries.com/GrovePi/projects-for-the-raspberry-pi/

-A good example, the *Sensor Twitter Feed*, reads the current temperature, light, and sound and instantly prints it out as a tweet.
+A good example, the Sensor Twitter Feed, reads the current temperature, light, and sound and instantly prints it out as a tweet.
 Check out this tutorial on how to send a tweet from a python script (uses tweepy import [Dexter tutorial uses twitter import which doesn’t work as well]):
 - http://nodotcom.org/python-twitter-tutorial.html

-You could try the opposite of this project and start with the web: *Twitterverse.* Turn on an LED every time it detects a specific hashtag posted on Twitter.
+You could try the opposite of this project and start with the web: Twitterverse.
+Turn on an LED every time it detects a specific hashtag posted on Twitter.
 Check out this website for further information:
 - https://learn.sparkfun.com/tutorials/raspberry-pi-twitter-monitor

 **Interested in Building a Python-Powered Web Server with Flask?**

 Install the lightweight web framework Flask (sudo pip install -U flask-cors) and set up a basic web server with different pages, using Python, HTML, and CSS.
 Here is a really thorough step-by-step tutorial:
 - https://www.raspberrypi.org/learning/python-web-server-with-flask/worksheet/

 **What do the GrovePi sensors return? **

-- *LED*: 1 - 255 for On and its brightness and 0 for Off
+- **LED**: 1 - 255 for On and its brightness and 0 for Off
-- *Button*: 1 for pressed and 0 for not
+- **Button**: 1 for pressed and 0 for not
-- *Rotary Angle Sensor*: 1 - 300 for angle
+- **Rotary Angle Sensor**: 1 - 300 for angle
-- *Light sensor*: 0 - 720+.
+- **Light sensor**: 0 - 720+.
 With a finger covering the sensor, value went down to 240.
-- *Temperature & Humidity Sensor*: Returns temperature in Celsius and humidity in RH percentage.
+- **Temperature & Humidity Sensor**: Returns temperature in Celsius and humidity in RH percentage.
-- *Buzzer*: prints out “successful set”, otherwise will buzz!
+- **Buzzer**: prints out “successful set”, otherwise will buzz!
-- *Sound*: anywhere from 0 - 100+
+- **Sound**: anywhere from 0 - 100+
-- *Ultrasonic*: returns the distance in centimeters, up to 400 cm away.
+- **Ultrasonic**: returns the distance in centimeters, up to 400 cm away.
-- *Display*: prints out “successful set”, and will appear on LCD Backlight
+- **Display**: prints out “successful set”, and will appear on LCD Backlight